 1. Technical Expectations

-During a recent Q&A with my students, the renowned television director David Semel (“Homeland,” “American Horror Story,” “House M.D.”) described what he expects technically from a taped audition (aside from great acting).
+During a Q&A with my students, the renowned television director David Semel (“Watchmen,” “American Horror Story,” “Star Trek: Discovery”) described what he expects technically from a taped audition (aside from great acting).
 He said, “It’s important you’re well-lit and that I can hear you.”
 We’re dealing with industry professionals with extremely demanding jobs.
 If they click on your footage, and the sound is too low or they can’t see you well, they might adjust the settings on their computer or they might just as likely click to the footage of the next actor.

 2. What You Need

-Here’s the basic equipment needed to properly self-tape and audition: A quality camera (a no-frills digital camera with a good built-in microphone is all you need), basic tripod, even lighting (natural works great!), a solid color background that is not distracting or shiny, and a reader.
+Here’s the basic equipment needed to properly self-tape and audition: Your smartphone, a basic tripod, even lighting (natural works great!), a solid color background that is not distracting or shiny, and a reader.
 Before you begin your performance, do a test to check the lighting and sound.
 Say a few lines for the camera, record, and then review the footage.
 Does the lighting look blown out?
 If so, adjust.
 How does your shirt look against the background?
 Inviting and appropriate to the character or unflattering and amateurish?
-Can you be easily heard on a laptop computer with the volume at a normal level?
+Can you be easily heard on a laptop with the volume at a normal level?

 This step may take some experimentation to get the lighting, the colors of your wardrobe, and the sound just right.
 That’s OK.
 This first step is crucial in creating a solid foundation for you to record your audition and to ensure that industry professionals don’t click away in the first three seconds.